RMS Amazon (1851): Maiden voyage and loss

 Amazon was the first of the five sister ships to enter service.
 In December 1851 she reached Southampton to prepare for her maiden voyage.
 She carried 1,000 tons of coal for her bunkers and loaded several hundred tons of cargo.
 Her strong room contained 500 bottles of mercury for use in the production of mining explosive in Mexico and £20,000-worth of specie.
-The mercury was worth over £5,000 and the total value of the cargo was estimated at about £100,000.
+The mercury was worth over £5,000 and the total value of the cargo was estimated at £100,000.
 In common with many ships undertaking trans-oceanic voyages in that era, the ship carried livestock on deck and bales of hay to feed them.

 On Friday, 2 January, Amazon, commanded by Captain William Symons, loaded mail, embarked 50 passengers and late that day she sailed for the Caribbean.
 In the next 24 hours she twice hove to as her engine bearings overheated.
 She entered the Bay of Biscay and at about 12:40 on Sunday, 4 January, smoke was sighted rising from a hatch ahead of her forward funnel.
 Captain Symons and his chief officer, Roberts, were quickly on deck and organised crewmen with buckets and a hose to fight the fire.
 Men started to move hay away from the fire, but after they had moved only two bales all the remainder caught alight.

 Symons ordered that the engines be stopped and boats launched.
 The mail boat was lowered containing 25 people.
 In a heavy sea and with the ship still under way the boat was swamped and all of its occupants drowned.
 The fire was now such that the engine room could not be reached and so the engines could not be stopped.
 Symons turned the ship so that the wind was at her stern.
 This helped to slow the spread of fire toward her stern, but also maximised her speed and thus the difficulty in launching her boats.

 The pinnace was lowered.
 Before its occupants could unfasten its forward tackle the heavy sea swung it around and tossed its occupants in the water.
 A second cutter was lowered but swamped by a wave that washed away all but two of its occupants.
 The starboard lifeboat was successfully launched and 16 people got away in it.
 The dinghy was successfully launched carrying five people.

 The fire spread out of control.
 The starboard lifeboat rescued the five occupants of the dinghy and tried to approach the ship to rescue more people, but came in danger of being swamped and so abandoned the attempt.
 Amazon was still under way, rolling in the heavy sea while Symons and his crew still tried to keep her course steady.